 3. Use the right Grind size

-Usually, a coarser ground size is recommended for making French Press.
-But achieving perfection in grinding coffee beans is not an easy task.
+The best French Press grind size is coarse.
+However, achieving perfection in grinding coffee beans is not an easy task.
 You can only achieve perfection in it with experience.

 If your grind size is too coarse, your coffee will become watery or weak.
 So you have to experience different grinds to find the perfect flavor for yourself.

-As fine grounds get extracted more readily, I recommend making your grind a little finer than coarse, just like table salt to make your French Press strong.
+As fine grounds get extracted more readily, I recommend making your grind a little finer than coarse, just like rough sand to make your French Press strong.

 But never use fine coffee grounds, as it will make your French Press full of sediments.